Danse des petits cygnes

 Danse des petits cygnes is a dance from Tchaikovsky's Swan Lake, from the ballet's second act, the fourth movement of No. 13.
-Translated from French, it means "Dance of the Little Swans", also known as "Dance of the cygnets".
-It is very challenging because the dancers must coordinate their leg movements while holding hands.
+It is written in the key of F♯ minor.
+Translated from French, it means "Dance of the Little Swans", also known as "Dance of the Cygnets".
+It is challenging because the dancers must coordinate their leg movements while holding hands.

 Lev Ivanov's choreography—created for the 1895 revival of Swan Lake—was meant to imitate the way cygnets huddle and move together for protection.
 Four dancers enter the stage in a line and move across with their arms crossed in front of one another, grasping the next dancers' hands.
 They move sideways, doing sixteen pas de chat.
-Ideally the dancers move in exact unison.
+Ideally, the dancers move in exact unison.
 At the very end, they break their chain and try to "fly", only to drop to the ground.

 According to ballet writer Jean Battey Lewis in a 1997 NPR commentary the Little Swans are usually portrayed by unknown, up-and-coming dancers.
-Ironically, in view of the conformity required of the quartet, being cast as a Little Swan may be seen as a chance to be singled out, noticed and given more important roles.
+Ironically, in view of the conformity required of the quartet, being cast as a Little Swan may be seen as a chance to be noticed and given more important roles.

 An example of the comedic potential of this dance can be seen in the Morecambe and Wise film The Intelligence Men (1965).

 The dance is also known as a pas de quatre.